LiDlab/MetaESI/README.md

   <b>Figure</b>: MetaESI Overall Architecture
 </p>

-**MetaESI** is a knowledge-guided interpretable deep learning framework that learns E3-substrate interactions while performing _de novo_ residue-level inference of their binding interfaces.
+π-MetaESI is a user-friendly software based on **MetaESI** architecture, which is a knowledge-guided interpretable deep learning framework that learns E3-substrate interactions while performing _de novo_ residue-level inference of their binding interfaces.
 We implemented a two-stage learning strategy for proteome-wide predictions: a meta-learning phase extracts transferable knowledge across multiple tasks, followed by an E3-specific transfer phase that adapts this knowledge to predict interactions for individual E3s.
 This enabled comprehensive mapping of the E3-substrate interactome with residue-level interface annotations across humans and seven key model organisms, generating the [MetaESI-Atlas](https://zenodo.org/records/16730585/files/Supplementary%20Data%201.xlsx?download=1).

 #### Key Features
 - **ESI Probability Prediction**: Predicts interaction likelihood for any E3-substrate pair